 Kelty’s Lightest 2 Person Tent

 Kelty is marketing the Horizon 2 as 2 person tent which I found was perfect for a solo backpacking and winter camping with lots of gear.
-If your camping with your significant other you can surely make the space work with the addition of the vestibule, however it’s going to be a tight fit, especially if you plan to bring your dog along.
+If your camping with your significant other you can surely make the space work with the addition of the vestibule, however, it’s going to be a tight fit, especially if you plan to bring your dog along.

 The Horizon 2 has the capacity to fit 2 standard sleeping pads.

-What about weather?
+What about the weather?
 How waterproof is this tent?
 Pretty darn waterproof if you ask me.
 I have spent time in the rain, snow storms and even under heavy graupel.
 Each time the inside of the Horizon 2 tent remained dry thanks to the attached rain fly.
-Which was nice to have the rain fly integrated directly into the tent making it easy to setup with as few moving parts as possible.
+Which was nice to have the rain fly integrated directly into the tent making it easy to set up with as few moving parts as possible.

 What Can Be Improved?